Improvisation – the soul of Traditional, Nuevo, and Fusion Tango

 Nuevo Tango specialists, on the other hand, have more possibilities when dancing to slower music (like music by Astor Piazzolla) because of their larger repertoire.
 The slow music also makes performing boleos and ganchos much easier and more natural.
 Some Nuevo Tango dancers often neglect the small and fast milonga-steps, which, with their rhythmic variations, can provide endless hours of fun, passion, and entertainment.
 Today, many Tango Nuevo dancers are not specialists.
 Instead, they often enjoy both styles equally.
 They may switch frequently between both open and close embrace.

-Tango Fusion dancers are able to move in any direction, at any time, at any speed, without pushing or pulling their partner or breaking the mental connection.
+Tango Fusion dancers are able to move in any direction, at any time, at any speed, without pushing or pulling their partner or breaking the mental connection (this is what we call “the magic” or Jedi/force at Tangowizards!).
 Perhaps most puzzling to any observing non-tango dancers is that Tango Fusion dancers can move super-comfortably without synchronizing their steps.
 For example, the leader may interpret a complex beat or piano pattern, while he leads his partner (using his relatively quiet chest) to match the melody.
 Tango Fusion can be learned very fast or not so fast, depending on what type of music people like to dance to.
 Traditional Tango music is probably the most difficult to dance to for new dancers, while Blues is one of the easiest.

 Below is an example of Tango fusion, danced by Nick Jones and Diana Cruz.
 The song is Blue Prelude by Koko Taylor.